Reduction of beta-integrable 2-Segre structures: The flat case

 \section{The flat case}

-In this section we apply the obtained results to the Grassmannian of oriented~$2$-planes in~$\R^{n+2}$ which carries a torsion-free~$2$-Segre together with an adapted connection of vanishing curvature and which in addition carries an orientation.
+In this section we apply the obtained results to the Grassmannian of oriented~$2$-planes in~$\R^{n+2}$ which carries a $2$-oriented torsion-free~$2$-Segre structure together with an adapted connection of vanishing curvature.